airportyh/delly/README.md

 Delly
 =====

 Simple method delegation helper.
-Method delegation is an alternative to inheritance.
+Method delegation can be used as an alternative to inheritance in some cases.

 ## Install